 One change at the source—your headless content management system—is then reflected across all sites and platforms, rather than having to visit each site or platform to update content or product information.
 If you’re building a new site or display output, your content can be modified to meet that new site or platform’s needs rather than built from the ground-up each time.

 Headless CMSs are ready to support technologies that will become popular in the future.
 Some companies are already pushing the limits of content delivery by incorporating more IoT devices, augmented reality, virtual reality and more.
 A headless CMS built upon powerful APIs will be more easily integrated with the newest technologies that come out, and companies will be poised for quickly taking advantage of new audience segments.

 To summarize, headless CMS benefits include:

 - Fast and easy content delivery at scale

 Every company and development team is different, so choosing the right CMS requires a deep understanding of your needs, limitations and goals.
 Consider your team, review your options, weigh the business requirements of each and ask yourself honestly, “Where does my organization hope to be in the next five to ten years?”
 (To ensure you’ve covered all your bases, checkout our Technical Buyer’s Guide to Headless CMS and GraphQL.)

 While a headless CMS approach may still feel new for some teams, many of the most innovative companies globally rely on this open-ended approach to future-proof their business.
 A headless CMS balances the need for control with the possibility for exploration into the unknowns of our technical future.

 At Brightspot, we prioritize front-end freedom of choice.
-We designed the Brightspot Content Business Platform with all three CMS architectures in mind to cater to the needs of any content creator.
+We designed Brightspot CMS with all three CMS architectures in mind to cater to the needs of any content creator.
 The results: more flexibility, less strain on your development team, and more valuable content experiences for your brand.